signet4grn/SIGNET/README.md

   --memory                      memory in each node in GB --queue                       queue name
-  --ncores                      number of cores to use for each node --walltime       		maximum walltime of the server in seconds --interactive                 T, F for interactive job scheduling or not --resn                        result prefix
+  --ncores                      number of cores to use for each node --walltime       		maximum walltime of the server --interactive                 T, F for interactive job scheduling or not --resn                        result prefix
   --sif                         singularity container